The Entire History of You: Analysis

+Setting and design

+The episode takes place in the near future, the primary setting being "stark, modernist interiors of several isolated country homes" according to Emily Yoshida of Grantland.
+Shelli Nicole of Architectural Digest analysed that the "cool jewel" colours in Liam and Ffion's house relate to their mistrust and detachment.
+Reflective surfaces are prominent, including a mirrored coffee table, which allows the couple to look at themselves rather than each other.

 Sims analysed that the episode's exposition is gradual.
 The primary difference between the fictional setting and the modern world is the grain technology depicted.
 Facilitating the replaying of memories, the grain allows zooming in, speed alteration and lip reading analysis of a user's memories.
-When a person is using their grain, their eyes look different, Brooker describing them as "milked out".
+When a person is using their grain, their eyes look different: Brooker described them as "milked out".
 Sims commented that a user's "eyes glow dully", which creates "a demonic look".
 Yoshida compared the technology to Google Glass, a pair of glasses with a computer display.
 The episode shows varied uses for the grain, such as screening at airport security or re-watching a baby's audiovisual feed to ensure the babysitter did their job.
-Sims found that it is "easy to imagine" an uptake in such a technology in future.
+Sims found that it is "easy to imagine" an uptake in such technology in the future.

+Themes

 Critics found that the episode relates to technologies such as mobile phones and the internet which allow detailed recording of aspects of a person's life.
 Yoshida believed that it would seem "unnatural, even revolting" to a person from a past era that modern day people can "recall emotional triggers with the clarity we are capable of."
 Richards found that the grain technology could be good for reminiscing on old memories, but leads to increased arguments in relationships.
-Lambie suggested that imperfect memories can be desirable, Lewis writing that "deception and misremembering that are integral facets of not only romantic relationships but of life itself".
+Lambie suggested that imperfect memories can be desirable.
 Yoshida commented that there is a "complete absence of film, television, and music" as a consequence of the grain.
 The scene in which Ffion and Liam have sex while watching themselves having sex previously was found to be "joyless" and "devastating" by Yoshida and Sims, respectively.
 Lambie questioned the data privacy implications of the grain: "If citizens have no privacy over the memories, what does this mean for criminals?"

+Comparisons were made to other media.
+Sims linked its themes to the 1869 novel He Knew He Was Right, about a marriage failing from the jealousy of the husband and stubbornness of the wife.
+Richard Edwards of GamesRadar+ compared its subject matter to the 1974 thriller The Conversation, about a moral dilemma faced by a man involved in surveillance, further commenting that the director's use of still cameras and lengthy takes resemble 1970s thrillers.